System of National Accounts: Global expansion of national accounting

-All of this means that detailed data is nowadays produced for “which types of economic actors do what, with whom, in exchange for what, by what means and rights, for what economic purpose, and how this changes the financial position of the national economy (or parts of it)”.
+All of this means that comprehensive and detailed data is nowadays produced for "which types of economic actors do what, with whom, in exchange for what, by what means and rights, for what economic purpose, and how this changes the financial position of the national economy (or parts of it)".
 To create comparable data for all countries, requires a conceptually rigorous, logically consistent accounting system, and standardized measurement practices.
 SNA provides that unitary framework, for the whole world.

-The first SNA manual in 1953 was 46 pages long, but SNA 2025 has more than a thousand pages.
+Long-run economic data series

 The Penn World Tables and the Maddison Project provide long-run historical time series for SNA-based gross product, national income and capital formation statistics, covering most countries in the world.
 This data is used by economists, econometrists and economic historians for statistical comparisons and trend analysis across long intervals of time.

+National accounting journals

 The flagship academic journal for research on national accounts is the online Review of Income and Wealth, published since 1951 by the International Association for Research in Income and Wealth.
-Other journals include, for example, the Journal of Income and Wealth, the National Accounting Review, Journal of Economic Perspectives, Survey of Current Business,and the Review of Economics and Statistics.
+Other journals include, for example, the Journal of Income and Wealth, the National Accounting Review, Journal of Economic Perspectives, Survey of Current BusinessSurvey of Current Business (SCB), and the Review of Economics and Statistics.